 If the expression doesn’t need an article, generic nouns can be formed from adjectives:

 Lehrende brauchen einen Stift, um Prüfungen zu korrigieren.

 Note that this example has a different meaning than the original one.
 It translates into English as follows:

 Teachers need a pen to assess exams.

-Neutralization is incredibly powerful and flexible but needs more brain power than gender pairs or stars:
+Neutralization is incredibly powerful and flexible but needs more rephrasing than gender pairs or stars:

-- It is generally used in written German due to the complexity.
+- It’s generally used in written German due to the complexity.

 - It can lead to unwieldy relative clauses and passive voice.

 As of late 2020 all three approaches are used in real-world writing and speaking.
 The debate over the best solution is still ongoing.
 Maybe there is no “one size fits all” for a problem this all-encompassing.
-After all gendered nouns are integral to the German language.
-This of course does not mean we should “just ignore” the issue and go on with our lives.
+After all, gendered nouns are integral to the German language.
+This of course doesn’t mean we should “just ignore” the issue and go on with our lives.
 On the contrary.
 Inclusivity in language cannot be emphasized enough.
-It is literally what we use every day to include and unfortunately, exclude people.
+It’s literally what we use every day to include and – unfortunately – exclude people.